USCPOSH/AMPSE/Block/amplifier/README.md

 # README

+## Xyce-compatible netlists will be located under netlists_sanitized/xyce/
-hspice netlists may be found under Netlists/hspice/
+## Hspice netlists will be located under netlists_sanitized/hspice/